thelia-modules/Sitemap/Readme.md

 Add it in your main thelia composer.json file

 ```
-composer require thelia/sitemap-module:~1.2
+composer require thelia/sitemap-module:~1.3
 ```

 ## Usage

 Configure the module with the same information as in you product image loop.

+If you have a lot of products with images, change the timeout in the configuration. **However, be aware** that it may not work depending on your server.

-The sitemap will be filled with all your categories, products, folders, contents and product images URLs.
+The sitemap will be filled with all your categories, products, folders and contents URLs, depending on the language.

+The sitemap-image will be filled with all your product images (1 by product) URLs, depending on the language.

-The module will be used to generate sitemap when going on http://yourSite.com/sitemap and the sitemap image on http://yourSite.com/sitemap-image.
+The module will be used to generate sitemap when going on http://yourSite.com/sitemap and the sitemap-image on http://yourSite.com/sitemap-image.